 Claudia came down from Faulhorn and met me at Bachsee later in the morning and we continued our hike around the Grindelwald valley.
 Our next destination was the Glecksteinhütte, located in a deep side valley below Wetterhorn.

-The hike around from Bachsee past Grosse Scheidegg was just eye-wateringly spectacular the entire way with panoramic views some of the most massive mountains in the entire Alps.
+The hike around from Bachsee past Grosse Scheidegg was just eye-wateringly spectacular the entire way with panoramic views of some of the most massive mountains in the entire Alps.

-In the photo above, you can much of our trek: on this Day 2 we hiked around to and up the first valley on the left side (Glecksteinhütte), on Day 3 we hiked up the second valley in front of the Eiger (Bäregg), and on Day 4 we hiked to the broad saddle to the right of the Eiger (Kleine Scheidegg).
+In the photo above, you can see much of our trek: on this Day 2 we hiked around to and up the first valley on the left side (Glecksteinhütte), on Day 3 we hiked up the second valley in front of the Eiger (Bäregg), and on Day 4 we hiked to the broad saddle to the right of the Eiger (Kleine Scheidegg).

 The hills are alive with the sound of cow bells!